Get Daily Notifications

 do some work.
 Miles also has been l learning Canva, so he can do some graphic design work.
 Yeah.
 And what are you most excited about with working with Mommy this summer?
 I’m most excited about teaching people about money and making money yourself.
 Maybe a little.
 Maybe a little.
 So again, I’m so excited about this.
 Definitely check it out.

-https://jamietrull.com/kids Right now we have some special offers going on, so definitely make sure to check that out.
+https://jamietrull.com/kids Right now we have some special offers going on, so make sure to check that out.
 And happy hiring.

 I'm Jamie — Profit Strategist and Financial Literacy Coach.